Skip to content

 → morphdom updates DOM

-4. Reconnection
+4. Stimulus Reconnection (Within a Page)

-→ Subscription persists (not destroyed)
+Stimulus controller disconnects → Subscription persists

-→ Component instance kept alive
+→ Server-side component kept alive

-→ Reuses existing subscription
+Stimulus controller reconnects → Reuses existing subscription

-→ Component already exists
+→ Component already exists on server

 → Component broadcasts current state